-This is a salaried primary general course (5 - 11 years), leading to QTS and a PGCE.
+This is a salaried primary general course (5 - 11 years), leading to QTS (with a PGCE).
 It prepares applicants to teach the full range of national curriculum subjects across Key Stage 1 and Key Stage 2.

-These weekly sessions, along with post-session tasks, enable trainees to develop a deeper understanding of key issues and pedagogical thinking by encouraging them to critically reflect on research in relation to their own classroom practice.
+These weekly sessions enable trainees to develop a deeper understanding of key issues by encouraging them to critically reflect on research in relation to their own classroom practice.
 They also provide an opportunity for trainees to compare notes with peers working in other schools and share experiences within a supportive environment.

 The focus of all assessment activities is developmental - with the clear aim of helping trainees to further improve the quality of their teaching.

 The final assessment point is in June, when a final grade for each Standard is determined, as well as an overall grade.